How to Compare A/V Receiver Power Specs

 Deciphering the Power Spec

 Let’s look at the spec page for another receiver, the Pioneer Elite VSX-LX102 and look at the power specs right at the top on the left hand side.
 Notice how there are actually two specs listed, 170 W/ch (6 ohms, 1 kHz, THD 10 %, 1ch Driven) and then 80 W/ch (8 ohms, 20 Hz-20 kHz, THD 0.08 %, 2ch Driven, FTC).
 Pretty big difference there with one spec listing 170 watts/channel and then another showing only 80 watts/channel.
 So which power spec is correct?
 Well this where things get a bit tricky, because technically both specs are valid, but in the case of the 170 watts/channel number, it relies on very specific conditions that are highly unlikely to really happen.
-In order to actually get 170 watts out of this receiver, you’ll need to only be driving a single channel, that is only one speaker, and that speaker will need to be rated at 6 ohms and also will need to be to be only producing a 1 kHz tone.
+In order to actually get 170 watts out of this receiver, you’ll need to only be driving a single channel, that is only one speaker, and that speaker will need to be rated at 6 ohms and also will need to be only producing a 1 kHz tone.
 When will a speaker be producing just a 1 kHz tone?
 Only if you are running a test tone at that specific frequency, for all intents and purposes a speaker will never be producing only a single frequency during actual use.
 Oh and by the way, the Total Harmonic Distortion (THD) will be 10%, which means you’ll have cranked the volume to the point where your speaker is producing tons of noise and basically sounds terrible.
 So as you can see, that spec is there merely to make the receiver look like it will provide more power than it really will under normal conditions.
 Now just about every receiver manufacturer does this, in fact if you look at the Onkyo TX-NR 585 page you can see the same thing, so Pioneer is far from the only guilty party here.

 In fact, things have gotten better in recent years, it used to be that for some models they would only give you this inflated spec and not even bother with the more realistic version that the second one represents.
 Let’s go through that second spec to see what it tells us about the power.
 The 80 watts/channel spec is a much better indication of the power that the receiver will actually deliver.
 First off, it’s connected to an 8 ohm speaker, which will draw less power.
 Second, it’s when a full band signal is being produced, all the way from 20Hz-20KHz, which is the typical range of most music.
 Third, that THD spec which measures distortion is at .08%.
 Higher end receivers can get you an even lower THD rating, with some even down to .01%, but for a model in the $500 range this is acceptable.
 Finally, in this case the receiver is driving two channels instead of one.
 Now here we run into a little bit of fudging as for movies it is very common for five or even seven channels to be putting out sound at once, but at least we can rely on this spec for the power output for two channel music listening.
 Just keep in mind, when you are watching a movie you’re going to get less power from the receiver, a good bet would be in the vicinity of 60 watts/channel for this model.